 What are polls?

 Polls are closed- or open-ended questions that invite participation from your students in real time.
 Polling tools provide instructors a way to increase student engagement through either trackable or anonymous responses to questions in class.
-Stanford GSB has a license to the online platform Poll Everywhere that allows you to create a variety of question types, including multiple choice, short answer with ranking capabilities, word clouds, and clickable images.
+Stanford University has a license to the online platform Poll Everywhere that allows you to create a variety of question types, including multiple choice, short answer with ranking capabilities, word clouds, and clickable images.

 Why use polls?